opencog/learn/scm/gram-class/README.md

 from `w` that belong to other word-senses, and do NOT belong to `g` (do not belong to the word sense associate with `g`).

 Initial cluster formation
 -------------------------
-The above described what to do to extend an existing grammatical class with a new candidate word.
+The above describe what to do to extend an existing grammatical class with a new candidate word.
 It does not describe how to form the initial grammatical class, out of the merger of N words.
 Several strategies are possible.
 Given words `u`, `v`, `w`, ... one may: